-A recommendation for suspension or elimination of a program should include the following information:
+A recommendation for suspension or elimination of a program should address the following information:

 - 1. The reasons for the specific request, accompanied by data, including enrollment data. - 2.
-A statement on how students currently in the program will be allowed to complete their program of study. - 3.
-Discussion of any other possible impact suspension or elimination of the program may have such as how faculty in the program will be affected and how cancellation of courses taken by students outside the program may be affected. - 4.
+Plan for students currently in the program to complete their program of study. - 3.
+Impacts of the suspension or elimination on faculty affiliated with the program. - 4.
+Impacts on courses included in other programs' curricula. - 5.
 In the case of suspension, a statement of conditions necessary for reinstatement.